KohakuBlueleaf/LyCORIS/Change.md

 # Change Log

-## 2024/05/xx update to 3.0.0 - Brand New Functional API and Module API
+## 2024/06/xx update to 3.0.0 - Brand New Functional API, Parametrize API and Module API

 ### The reasons of 3.0.0